Safest Teeth Whiteners

 When tooth decay progresses past enamel decay, it reaches the dentin, the tissue that lies under the enamel.

-Dentin contains tubes that lead to the tooth's nerves, making it more sensitive to acid damage.
+Dentin contains tubes that lead to the tooth’s nerves, making it more sensitive to acid damage.
 Because dentin is much softer than enamel, decay advances much quicker when it reaches this stage.
+At this point, you may start developing symptoms like sensitivity to certain foods and drinks.

 When tooth decay advances into the pulp, bacteria invade and cause an infection.
 The infection causes inflammation that creates an abscess or a pocket of pus at the bottom of the tooth.

-An abscess causes:
+A dental abscess causes:

 An abscess requires immediate treatment to prevent the infection from spreading to the jaw, head, and neck.